Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Qualitative Results on the Darcy Forward Problem

 \section{Qualitative Results on the Darcy Forward Problem}

-Figure \ref{fig:vis_error_darcy_forward} compares the predicted Darcy pressure fields and their corresponding data- and PDE-error maps for each baseline and for our PIDDM.
-DiffuionPDE, and ECI reproduce the coarse flow pattern but exhibit large point-wise errors and pronounced residual bands.
-In contrast, PIDDM produces the visually sharpest solution and the lowest error intensities in both maps, confirming the quantitative gains reported in the main text.
+Figure~\ref{fig:vis_error_darcy_forward} compares the predicted Darcy pressure fields and their corresponding data- and PDE-error maps for each baseline and for our PIDDM.
+DiffusionPDE and ECI reproduce the coarse flow pattern but exhibit large pointwise errors and pronounced residual bands.
+In contrast, PIDDM produces the visually sharpest solution and the lowest error intensities in both maps, confirming the quantitative gains reported in the main text. \FloatBarrier